stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 **Wait for BackupSession :**

-The `statefulset-volume-snapshot` CronJob will trigger a backup on each schedule by creating a `backupsession` crd.
+The `statefulset-volume-snapshot` CronJob will trigger a backup on each schedule by creating a `BackupSession` crd.

 Wait for the next schedule for backup.
 Run the following command to watch `BackupSession` crd,